donovanglover/nix-config/help/commands.md

 - View the contents of rar files: `unrar lb <files>`
 - Extract the contents of rar files: `unrar x <files>`
 - Extract the contents of zip files: `unzip <files>`
+- Extract the contents of a tgz file: `tar -xvzf file.tgz`
 - Extract any type of archiving algorithm: `extract <filename>`

 **Note**: When using `unrar` or `unzip` to extract multiple files (with wildcards), you must first escape the `*` to `\*`.